markhamazaspyan/automated-python-typeform/README.md

 pip install -r requirements.txt

 Go to https://www.typeform.com/ sign up.
-Thereafter go to https://admin.typeform.com/account#/section/tokens and click Generete a new token.
+Thereafter go to https://admin.typeform.com/account#/section/tokens and click "Generete a new token".
-Put the the token in the "typeform-api-token" part in the code.
-Edit the the questions and create your survey.
+Put the token in the "typeform-api-token" part in the code.
+Edit the questions and create your survey.
 After creating you can find your surveys here https://admin.typeform.com/workspaces/.

-For more information and castomization go to Typeform's documentation space: https://developer.typeform.com/get-started/
+For more information and customization go to Typeform's documentation space: https://developer.typeform.com/get-started/